-Annual Cash Incentive.
+Incentive Compensation.
 We believe a significant portion of the compensation of senior managers should be incentive based, and that by rewarding good performance, such arrangements help align the interests of our named executive officers with those of our stockholders.
-The goal of our annual program is to align more closely how we compensate employees with our business strategy.
+The goal of our annual program is to closely align how we compensate employees with our business strategy.
 Specifically, we want to encourage employees to think about how they can contribute to driving Company profitability, reduce costs for goods and equipment, and create efficiencies to improve our ongoing operations.
-We reward them for success by basing annual cash bonuses on the attainment of performance metrics that correspond with the creation of shareholder value.
+We reward them for success by basing short-term bonuses and long-term equity incentive awards on the attainment of performance metrics that correspond with the creation of shareholder value.

 Short-Term Incentive Plan.
 The Company's Short-Term Incentive Plan (the "STI Plan") is designed to motivate and retain Company officers and employees and to tie their short-term incentive compensation to achievement of certain profitability goals of the Company.
 Pursuant to the STI Plan, short-term incentive compensation is dependent on the achievement of certain performance metrics by the Company established by the Board of Directors and certain individual qualitative objectives.
 Each performance metric is calculated in accordance with the rules approved by the Human Resources and Compensation Committee.
-For 2020, such performance metrics were operating income, EBITDA, and earnings per share (EPS), each calculated as presented in the table below.
+For 2021, such performance metrics were operating income, earnings before interest, taxes and depreciation ("EBITDA"), and earnings per share ("EPS"), each calculated as presented in the table below.
 Operating income was the core measure of performance under the STI Plan, reflecting the belief that this measure of performance is the most sensitive to management's performance.
 EBITDA is a common metric used by shareholders to measure performance and EPS reflects the Company's full financial performance.
 These quantitative goals represent 90% of the total short-term incentive.
 In addition, 10% of the total incentive was based on qualitative goals.
 Levels in the table below for operating income and EBITDA are shown in thousands.
-The performance metrics listed below exclude the impact of bonus payments made as a result of achievement of these metrics under the STI Plan.
+The performance metrics listed below include the impact of bonus payments made as a result of achievement of these metrics under the STI Plan.